Aimeedeer/org-notes/content/hacking/captain-game.md

 2021-02-06 13:23:06.015  DEBUG tokio-runtime-worker runtime:contract selector: [222, 173, 190, 239]
 2021-02-06 13:23:06.015  DEBUG tokio-runtime-worker runtime:get method call failed: Decode(Error)
 ```

+I have wasted so much time only because I didn't pay attention to
+the two selectors and the different method return values.
+Cross contract call works finally after I corrected the selector.

+I add more prints for verification in the `run_level` method,
+and create run\_level\_0, run\_level\_1, and more levels.
+Each one uses the same flipper contract for testing.

 ### 2021-02-04 {#2021-02-04}